 The AOS had 12 buildings including a double-hangar (224 x 160 feet), standard hangar, headquarters, officers quarters, officers’ mess, airmen’s quarters, airmen’s mess, combined mess and quarters for non-commissioned officers, workshop, wireless building, direction-finding equipment building, motor garage, and stores.
 Beginning on 28 April 1941, pupils were given a 12-week regimen of training in air navigation, aerial photography, reconnaissance, observation, mapping, and description.
 Trainees were flown in aircraft operated by civilian-owned commercial flying companies, under Air Force supervision and instruction.

 Closed after the war, the site was reopened in the early 1950s and used for training Royal Canadian Air Force and NATO pilots.
 It became CFB Portage la Prairie in 1966 and was closed, due to military cutbacks, in September 1992.
-The site is still used for civilian aviation.
+The site is used for civilian aviation as the Southport Aerospace Centre.

 Commanding Officers (Elementary Flying Training School)